Aliases for NEIL3 Gene

 GeneCards Summary for NEIL3 Gene

-NEIL3 (Nei-Like DNA Glycosylase 3) is a Protein Coding gene.
-Among its related pathways are Lagging Strand Synthesis.
-GO annotations related to this gene include nucleic acid binding and single-stranded DNA binding.
+NEIL3 (Nei Like DNA Glycosylase 3) is a Protein Coding gene.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and single-stranded DNA binding.
 An important paralog of this gene is NEIL2.

 UniProtKB/Swiss-Prot Summary for NEIL3 Gene